chyvak1831/starter/README.md

 # WARNING!
 VERSION # 2 RELEASED!
 ## But documentation still outstanding!
 It will be updated in next two days (**if fucking Russia not invade my country Ukraine**)

+# SORRY GUYS, CAN'T UPDATE DOCUMENTATION - I'M UNDER BOMBING IN KYIV.
+WILL BACK WHEN OUR ARMY DESTROY EACH RUSSIAN NAZI.
 Open source, free to use - [MIT](https://choosealicense.com/licenses/mit/) license.